rvarago/tokio-util-codec-compose/README.md

 However, we may find ourselves repeating the same sequence of decoding steps multiple times and possibly judging their correctness only as part of a larger sequence, not in terms of the individual steps; again multiple times.

+A similar, yet perhaps less complicate, scenario happens to encoding.

 To tackle this, `tokio-util-codec-compose` library builds atop the great `tokio-util` and encapsulates some patterns I have seen when implementing codecs for communication protocols, for both stateless and stateful protocols.

 ## Features